 Pitt Hopkins Syndrome (PTHS) is a rare genetic disorder affecting a specific gene in chromosome 18, called TCF4.
-PTHS is characterized by intellectual disability and developmental delay which range from moderate to severe, possible breathing problems of episodic hyperventilation and/or breath-holding while awake (55%-60%), recurrent seizures/epilepsy (40%-50%), gastrointestinal issues, and distinctive facial features.
-Pitt Hopkins syndrome is considered an Autism Spectrum Disorder, and some individuals with Pitt Hopkins syndrome have been diagnosed with Autism, with ‘atypical’ autistic characteristics, and/or Sensory Integration Dysfunction.
+PTHS is characterized by developmental delay, possible breathing problems of episodic hyperventilation and/or breath-holding while awake (55%-60%), recurrent seizures/epilepsy (40%-50%), gastrointestinal issues, lack of speech, and distinctive facial features.
+As we learn more about Pitt Hopkins, the developmental spectrum of the disorder is widening, and can also include difficulties with anxiety and ADHD, and sensory disorders.

 Children with Pitt-Hopkins syndrome typically have a happy, excitable demeanor with frequent smiling and laughter.
 PTHS was first described by D. Pitt and I. Hopkins in the Australian Pediatric Journal in 1978.
 The connection to TCF4 was not established until 2007 when it was found to play an essential role in the development of the nervous system and the brain.
 Any functional deficiency of TCF4 greatly affects how a child develops over time.
-Definition and statistics from the National Institutes of Health Gene Reviews article on Pitt Hopkins Syndrome, http://www.ncbi.nlm.nih.gov/books/NBK100240/ , http://ghr.nlm.nih.gov/condition/pitt-hopkins-syndrome , and from Dr. David Sweatt’s recent research article: http://www.nature.com/emm/journal/v45/n5/full/emm201332a.html .
+Definition and statistics from the National Institutes of Health Gene Reviews article on Pitt Hopkins Syndrome: http://www.ncbi.nlm.nih.gov/books/NBK100240/ and from Dr. David Sweatt’s recent research article: http://www.nature.com/emm/journal/v45/n5/full/emm201332a.html .

 Overall prevalence of PTHS is unknown.
 However, one laboratory estimated that the frequency of chromosome 18q21 deletions and mutations associated with PTHS is between 1 in 34,000 and 1 in 41,000.
 An estimate from another researcher is 1 in 200,000-300,000.
 A blood test needs to be available for approximately 10 years to get a better picture of incidence.
 PTHS occurs in both males and females and is not limited to a specific ethnic background.

-However it is important to note that it is likely that there are many people affected by TCF4 mutations who have mild symptoms.
+It is important to note that it is likely that there are many people affected by TCF4 mutations who have mild symptoms.
 With continued research and awareness of Pitt Hopkins, we hope to build a more comprehensive understanding of the spectrum of this disorder, and begin the search for a desperately needed cure.